 So, how do you use apple cider vinegar as one of the natural remedies for E. coli?

-- Mix 1 -2 Tbsp of raw apple cider vinegar in a glass of water (or as much as you can drink without nausea)
+- Mix 1 -2 tablespoon of raw apple cider vinegar in a glass of water (or as much as you can drink without nausea)

 - add honey to help with the taste